ClojureBridgeLondon/community-docs/docs/curriculum/index.md

 Welcome to the curriculum for ClojureBridge.

-This curriculum is suitable for those new to programming and you should work through it at your own pace.
+This curriculum is suitable for those new to programming and it will teach you the basics of programming in Clojure.

-Existing developers may go through this content more quickly, especially in the sections marked _Easy_.
-Or if you have the basics of the Clojure syntax then simply jump straight to the challenges.
+Existing developers may wish to go through this content at a quicker pace, especially the sections marked _Easy_.
+Or if you have the basics of the Clojure syntax then you could simply jump straight to the challenges.

 # Hello Clojure World

 Here is a very simple bit of Clojure to get you started.
-You can change the code in the top row and as you do so the result of the code changes underneath...
+You can change the code in the top row and as you do so the result of the code changes underneath.

 <!-- Using expression evaluation fix to make string appear as a value in klipse -->
 <pre><code class="language-klipse" data-eval-context="expr">
 (str "Hello" " " "World")
 </code></pre>

+We will explore many of the functions like `str` in Clojure which allow us to create a wide range of behaviour in our programs.

+Functions are the first thing inside a list, where is list is denoted by `()`.
+Everything after the function name is information (arguments) we pass to the function that can change the result.

+We will cover the use of functions in much more detail, including defining your own, as we go through the curriculum.

 ## The Clojure REPL